grafana/grafana/docs/sources/panels/legend-options.md

 ## Sort series

-Change legend mode to Table and choose [calculations]({{< relref "./calculations-list.md" >}}) to show in the legend.
+Change legend mode to **Table** and choose [calculations]({{< relref "./calculations-list.md" >}}) to be displayed in the legend.
 Click the calculation name header in the legend table to sort the values in the table in ascending or descending order.
-The sort order affects the positions of the bars in the Bar chart panel as well as the order of stacked series in Time series and Bar chart panel.
+The sort order affects the positions of the bars in the bar-chart panel as well as the order of stacked series in the time-series and bar-chart panels.

 > **Note:** This feature is only supported in these panels: Bar chart, Histogram, Time series, XY Chart.